skiritan/aws-identity-round-robin-workshop/docs/delegation/verify.md

 7. Select the trail whose name begins with *esslab*.

 8. Toggle the Logging switch to OFF.
 You will be asked to confirm.
 Click **Continue**.
 You will receive an error message because you have read-only access to CloudTrail.

-9. Now switch back to your default role.
-After you to this the SecOperator role label will no longer appear on your console.

 ## Discuss your findings